skyzyx/resume/resumes/ryanparman-general-cv.md

 #### Principal Cloud and Platform Engineer (June 2020—January 2024)

-* Led the team supporting all SRE and product engineering teams, scaling core platforms and services during the COVID-19 lockdowns, improving system reliability and scalability.
+* Led the team supporting all SRE and product engineering teams, scaling core platforms and services during the COVID-19 lockdowns, improving system reliability and scalability, and investing in platform engineering.
 * Partnered with Enterprise Architecture and [AWS Professional Services] to deploy [Control Tower][AWS Control Tower] and [Identity Center][AWS Identity Center], lowering costs and enhancing security guardrails ([Python], [Cloudformation], [IAM], [Terraform]).
 * Managed the Base [AMI] program, integrating best practices from [CIS] and security patching, reducing time-to-boot from 4m30s (avg) to 20s (avg) and eliminating engineering toil ([Packer], [Bash], [AWS ImageBuilder], [Terraform]).
 * Conducted scans of our domains and DNS records to obtain a mapping of the company’s thousands of active websites, remediating misconfigurations, rotating certificates, and increasing understanding ([Go], [async programming], [AWS Lambda], [PostgreSQL], [Terraform], [Docker]).